SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/06-Undefined-and-null.md

 console.log(car);
 ```

-Another possibility to have undefined is when we **manually set the value of a variable.**
+Another possibility to receive undefined is when we **manually set the value of a variable.**

 ``` js live
 let car = undefined;